TudorDan/TechInterviewWorkbook/README.md

 #### Can DateTimes be null?

 - DateTime itself is a value type.
 It cannot be null.
-No -- DateTime is a struct in C# and structs (value types) can not be null.
+No, DateTime is a struct in C# and structs (value types) can not be null.

 #### List out the differences between Array and ArrayList in C#?